Luže (Chrudim District): History

 The first indirect mention of Luže is from 1250, when an old settlement called Kamenicza joined with the newly established Luza.
 The first clear written mention of Luže is from 1349.
 A deed from 1372 referred to Luže as a market town.

 The history of Luže is closely linked with the Košumberk Castle.
-From the 14th century, Luže was part of the manor of lords of Chlum and Košumberk, later Slavatas of Chlum and Košumberk.
+From the 14th century, Luže was part of the estate of the Lords of Chlum and Košumberk, later known as Slavatas of Chlum and Košumberk.
 In the 15th century, Luže slowly developed and benefited from the fact that it was not affected by the Hussite Wars much.
-In 1690, after the Slavata family became extinct, the manor was donated to the Jesuits.
-Its last owner until World War I was the House of Thurn und Taxis.
+In 1690, after the Slavata family became extinct, the estate was donated to the Jesuits.
+Its last owner until World War I was the Thurn und Taxis family.

 The Jewish community in Luže is documented from the second half of the 16th century.
 At its peak in the mid-19th century, it constituted 18% of the population.
 Already in 1930, it almost disappeared and after World War II, it was not renewed.